 What happens when a Tibetan Buddhist lama and a Christian minister sit down to talk?
 And not just any lama and minister, but a renegade Catholic priest silenced by the Church for his progressive and inclusive beliefs and an American-born secular Jew who once embraced Tibetan Buddhism as a student, and now is embraced as a teacher.
 The result is The Lotus and the Rose, a collection of dialogues between Lama Tsomo and Matthew Fox, spanning over a decade.
 In this first of two guest-post reflections drawn from the book, Matthew Fox dialogues with a student about the Christian roots of mysticism.
-This volume is a featured Speakeasy selection, and there are still limited review copies available for qualified reviewers.
+This volume is a featured Speakeasy selection.

 We’re living in an amazing time because the scholarship on the historical Jesus has really come around.
 So people like Marcus Borg or John Dominic Crossan or Bruce Chilton, great scholars today with the Jesus story, they all agreed that Jesus comes from the wisdom tradition of Israel.
 And the wisdom tradition is the feminist, the cosmological, and the nature mysticism of Israel.
 It is the Creation spiritual tradition of Israel.
 This is why I was so turned on, visiting the Dominicans, chanting the wisdom literature that is Psalms, when I was a teenager.
 The Psalms are so creation centered.
 They bring in the sky, and they bring in the Earth, and they bring in the feminine.
 And they bring in eros, therefore.
 In fact, the Book of Wisdom says, “This is wisdom: to love life.”
 That’s the “yes” to life that I think we yearn for as a civilization.